Earth Day 2025

 My non-New Year’s Resolutions

 I want to continue to spend as much time with my little boy as I can.
-He makes me laugh and experience pure joy and I want to maximize this.
+He makes me laugh and feel joy and I want to maximize this.

 I plan to continue working on my health by creating individual small habits (per James Clear) centered around diet, fitness, and mindfulness.

-I want to spend more time writing and I will continue my quest to find alternatives to using disposable items, plastic items, and striving for zero waste.
+I want to spend more time writing and I will continue my quest to find alternatives to using disposable items, plastic items, striving for zero waste, and living minimally.

 I am continuing to work on building my self-confidence and I’m still learning how to say no. I’ve just downloaded Sarah Knight’s newest publication on audiobook, F*ck No!: How to Stop Saying Yes When You Can’t, You Shouldn’t, or You Just Don’t Want To.
-I’ve also joined Mel Robbins’ #BestDecadeEver course.
+I also follow Mel Robbins on social media.

 How might your life be better with less?
 That’s the question Joshua Fields Millburn and Ryan Nicodemus pose in this documentary.
 I recently rewatched it after my family went through many changes in our home: eliminating many toxic products; eliminating plastics; reading Marie Kondo’s The Life-Changing Magic of Tidying Up; reducing household waste; etc. We got rid of so much stuff and had a big yard sale.
 We’ve been constantly reducing our material possessions, little by little, because it’s a process.
 I found the film inspiring!